GUIDE 2025

 In any case, SOPs ensure that each person in an organization works in unison and uniformly to maintain quality.

-SOPs help eliminate irregularities, favoritism, and other human errors if used correctly.
-Lastly, SOPs make sure employees can take the responsibilities of an absent employee, so there’s no lag in work.
+If used correctly, SOPs help eliminate irregularities, favoritism, and other human errors.
+Lastly, SOPs ensure employees can take the responsibilities of an absent employee, so there’s no lag in work.

 Therefore, developing SOPs requires a complete study of how an organization works and its processes.